Post-COVID Condition/ Post-COVID-vaccination syndrome

 In these two systematic reviews, the authors examined the existing literature on chorea associated with COVID-19 infection or vaccination.

-SARS-CoV-2 infection in vitro triggers the cellular senescence pathway in A9 dopaminergic neurons derived from human pluripotent stem cells (increased risk of viral-induced parkinsonism?)
+SARS-CoV-2 infection in vitro triggered the inflammation and senescence pathways in A9 dopaminergic neurons (mostly affected by Parkinson’s disease in the substantia nigra) derived from human pluripotent stem cells.
+Increased risk of viral-induced parkinsonism?

 This study demonstrated selective in vitro vulnerability of A9 DA neurons derived from human pluripotent stem cells to SARS-CoV-2 infection and the associated inflammatory and cellular senescence response.